tangentsoft/pidp8i/HACKERS.md

     the user chooses whether to run `make mediainstall` by hand to overwrite all of this.

-*   <b>`doc`</b> — Documentation files sufficiently unimportant to a new user of the software that they need not be at the top level of the project tree.
-Such files can wait for new users to discover them.
+*   <b>`doc`</b> — Documentation files that can wait for new users to discover them, which do not need to be available immediately to the user on inspecting the tree for the first time.

     Fossil’s [embedded documentation][edoc] feature allows us to present the contents of `doc` to web site users all but indistinguishably from a wiki page.

-    You may then ask, “Why are there two different ways to achieve the same end, and how do we decide which mechanism to use?”
+    You may then ask, “Why are there two different ways to achieve the same end — embedded docs and the wiki — and how do we decide which mechanism to use?”
+Let us explore the differences before we answer the question.

-    The rule is simple: if a given document’s change history is tied to the history of the PiDP-8/I project itself, it goes in `doc`, else it goes in the wiki.
-When checking out older versions of the PiDP-8/I software, you expect to roll back to contemporaneous versions of the project documentation, which is what happens to all files stored in the repository, including those in `doc`, but this does not happen to the wiki documents.
-The wiki always presents the most current version, no matter what version you have locally checked out.

-    (Fossil’s wiki feature behaves much like Wikipedia: it keeps change history for wiki documents, but it always presents the most recent version unless you manually go poking around in the history to pull up old versions.
-If you check out a historical version of the software and then say `fossil ui` within that checkout directory, the resulting web view still shows the most recent locally-available version of each wiki document, not versions of the wiki documents contemporaneous with the historical version of the Fossil tree you have checked out.)
+    Fossil’s wiki feature behaves much like Wikipedia: it keeps change history for wiki documents, but it always presents the most recent version unless you go out of your way to manually dig up a historical version.
+This is true even if you’ve run `fossil ui` from a check-out directory where you’ve rolled back to a historical version.
+This doesn’t roll back the wiki to the same point in time;
+    it continues showing the most recent version of each article.

+    Embedded documentation — being files like any other committed to the repository — *are* rolled back to historical versions when you say something like `fossil update 2018-04-01` to see the software as of April Fool’s Day 2018.
+You see the embedded docs as of that date as well, unlike with the wiki.

+    That leads us to the razor we use to decide where a given document lives.

+    Use the wiki for evergreen content: material likely to remain correct for future versions of the software as well as the version contemporaneous with the initial version of the document.
+Also use the wiki for documention of conditions that change independently of the software’s version history, a good example being [our OS Compatibility wiki article][oscomp].
+In either case, there is no tie between the software’s internal version history and changes out in the wider world, so the wiki’s always-current nature matches our needs well.

+    The best case for using embedded documentation is when changes to the software are likely to require changes to the corresponding documentation, so that the commit changes both docs and code, keeping them in lock-step.

+    When in doubt, use embedded documentation.

     The `doc/graphics` subdirectory holds JPEGs and SVGs displayed inline within wiki articles.